 Direction of Use

 - Use only the enclosed scoop.
-Fill the scoop lightly & level off using the built-in leveller.
+Always use a dry scoop.
+Fill the scoop lightly and level off using the built-in leveller.
 Avoid compacting the powder.

-- Always add one level scoop of powder for each 50mL of water.
-Cap the bottle & shake briskly to dissolve the powder.
+- Always add 1 level scoop of powder for each 50mL of water.
+Cap the bottle and shake briskly to dissolve the powder.

 - Test temperature on wrist before feeding.
-Feed immediately (do not store).
-Discard unfinished feeds.
+Feed immediately and discard unfinished formula within 2 hours.